odisce/ionshed/README.md

 ### Extract raw XICs

-Extract XICs (Extracted Ion Chromatograms) for each segment and nearby signals by extending the retention time range (by rttol seconds):
+Extract Extracted Ion Chromatograms (XICs) for each segment and nearby signals by extending the retention time range (by `rttol` seconds).
+This step ensures that all relevant signals are captured for downstream analysis, such as peak integration or quantification.

 ```r
 xics_res <- extract_xics(